MatthK/Selfoss-Webfront/README.md

 - Articles can be marked read (made disappear) with a click on the x in the list boxes
 - Articles with the same title are combined and only shown once (based on lowest date).
 So if a source shows the same item in different feeds it will only be shown once on the page
 - Links to the source are opened in a new tab
+- The category page scrolls infinitely, at least until there are no more articles
+- List boxes with headlines (except on the start page) feature a "Show more" link to append more headlines

 ## Limitations